Yoga for Depression and Anxiety: 6 Poses to Boost Your Mood and Calm Your Mind

 Gently inhale while you slowly raise your legs, stretching them fully at a ninety-degree angle.
 Exhale and raise your body while inhaling.
 Bring your hands to the waist to support your torso as it raises.
 Raise the body as straight as possible.
 Keep the legs joined all this while.
 The entire weight of your body should rest on your shoulders (not on your neck or head).
 Your chin touching the gullet.
 Your toes should now be pointing at the ceiling.
 Breathe gently and normally.
 Remain in this yoga position for anxiety and depression for thirty seconds.
 Gradually, you can increase the duration but it should not go beyond three minutes.

 To complete the asana, gently bend your legs, folding them at the knees and slowly lower your body, all the while using your hands to support the weight.
 Once the body is back on the ground, stretch your legs straight and breathe.
 Pregnant women and anyone who has undergone any form of heart surgery is prohibited from performing this asana.
 Besides being good for depression and anxiety, this posture is excellent for the spine, nervous system and thyroid glands.
-At the end of your yoga for depression and anxiety session, always lie down in the corpse pose for three to five minutes.head-stand (shirshaasana).
+At the end of your yoga for depression and anxiety session, always lie down in the corpse pose for three to five minutes.The shoulder-stand is a variation of the head-stand (shirshaasana).
 Head-stand is not recommended unless you are disciplined in your practice of pranayama (breath regulation) and completely free of any gastrointestinal, respiratory and neurological disorders.

 3. Child Pose